naev/naev/Readme.md

 git submodule update
 ```

-Note that `git submodule update` has to be run every time you `git pull` to stay
+Note that `git submodule update` has to be run every time you `git pull` to
-up to date.
-This can also be done automatically by setting the following
+stay up to date.
+This can also be done automatically (highly recommended) by
-configuration:
+setting the following configuration:

 ```bash
 git config submodule.recurse true